11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 If you are feeling trapped in a relationship, you must not keep your feelings under wraps.
 On the contrary, you need to confront the situation in order to find a plausible solution to your underlying problems.

-And the first step towards finding a way out of your situation entails identifying the root cause.
-So, here are some probable reasons that could be making you feel trapped in a marriage or your relationship.
+The first step towards finding a way out of your situation is identifying the root cause.
+Here are 11 probable reasons you might feel trapped in a marriage or relationship.

 1. You are not the same person anymore

-At the onset of any relationship, numerous promises are made on the basis of “forever.”
+At the outset of any relationship, numerous promises are made with the understanding that they will last “forever.”
 We expect our partner to be the same forever; we wish the spark to be alive forever, conveniently forgetting that change is inevitable.

 2. You and your partner need space